WNAP-LP

 WNAP-LP (107.5 FM) is a low-power radio station at 107.5 MHz with 100 watts of power in Muncie, Indiana.

-It was formed as an FM simulcast with the former WLHN 990 kHz (currently WNAP), also located in Muncie.
+It was formed as an FM simulcast with the former WLHN 990 kHz (later WNAP, now defunct), also located in Muncie.
 The station first signed on in 2005 as WJPB-LP.

-WNAP-LP airs a oldies format as a simulcast of WNAP-FM (and its translators in Muncie and Edinburgh), WNAP, and Cole, Indiana based WNPP and is owned and operated by New Beginnings Movement.
+WNAP-LP airs a oldies format as a simulcast of WNAP-FM (and its translators in Muncie and Edinburgh) and Cole, Indiana-based WNPP.
+WNAP-LP is owned and operated by New Beginnings Movement.